polirritmico/telescope-lazy-plugins.nvim/README.md

   path (`<C-g>l`).
 - Create your custom actions.

-The plugin check the current `LazyPluginSpec`, extract each plugin data and generate the full filepath for each with the corresponding line number, so the file is open at the appropriate cursor position.
+The plugin check the current `LazyPluginSpec`, extract each plugin data, and generate the full filepath for each plugin, including the corresponding line number.
+This allows the correct config file to open at the appropriate cursor position.

 ## 📦 Installation